 A: It is your choice to either let your student be on the correct side when the bus comes, or wait until the bus arrives, and then cross on the drivers signal, with the bus’ lights activated.
 We prefer the latter, as the bus can control traffic.

 Q: In regards to crossing, are there students who don’t cross?

 A: All students are expected to cross in front of the bus if needed, depending on the bus stop location.
-We do not cross certain grade levels in certain areas (no elementary grades cross Balltown Rd, for example).
-For a complete listing of crossing restrictions, click here.
+We do not cross certain grade levels in certain areas (no elementary grades cross Balltown Rd., for example).

 Q: I have been told that my elementary age child must transfer buses.
 How is that done, and is it safe?